21 Different Types of Ants in Oregon

 One of the types of ants in Oregon is Andre’s Acorn Ant, also known as Acorn Ants or Tempiste Acorn Ants.

 These small, black ants are found in wooded areas throughout the state.
-They feed on honeydew produced by aphids and small insects, as well as acorns, nuts, and other protein sources.
+They feed on honeydew produced by aphids, small insects, and acorns, nuts, and other protein sources.

-The colony workers are about 3mm long, and the queens are between 4-5mm.
+The colony workers are about 3mm long, and the queens are 4-5mm long.
 The legs and antennae are yellowish brown, and the abdomen is dark with yellow stripes.

 They nest in moist soil, rotten logs, and the bases of trees.
 They can build large ant hills around their nests.

-Andre’s Acorn Ants are an interesting species to observe in Oregon’s wooded areas.
+Andre’s Acorn Ants are an interesting species in Oregon’s wooded areas.
 Though they can be aggressive if disturbed, they are harmless to humans.

 9. False Honey Ant

 False honey ants are a species of ant found in Oregon.
-They are small, black ants that can be found on the ground or in the trees.
+They are small, black ants on the ground or in the trees.

-False honey ants are considered beneficial to gardens, as they help control aphid populations.
+False honey ants benefit gardens, as they help control aphid populations.
 They have an extremely strong scent and are often mistaken for honey bees.

 When threatened, false honey ants will release a strong odor that can be unpleasant to some people.
 It is important to be aware of these ants and take precautions when dealing with them.